hhariri/hhariri.github.io/_posts/2015-10-19-organizing-my-week-with-checkvist.md

 ![Checkvist List]({{ site.images }}/checkvist-todo-list.png)
 <br/>

+Once I set out the week, I try and stick to the original plan.
+While I do add tasks, especially if I manage to finish things early, I try not to remove things unless strictly.
+While discipline is needed when self-organizing your work, this can really also help!

 ### Reminders

 With Checkvist you have the ability to set a specific date for a task.
 Each morning you can also receive an email with upcoming and overdue tasks, so it's pretty good at making sure